 Besides the core and elective papers, there shall be a research paper each in the first three semesters of the LLM (Executive Programme).
 Each student would choose a topic for the research paper from the elective papers he/she has chosen at the start of the first semester or any other area of law (Corporate Laws/Environmental laws/Civil Laws etc.) he/she is interested in specializing.
 The topic for the research paper shall be submitted to the office of the Dean.
 Within 15 days of approval of the topic, the student shall submit a synopsis of their proposed research paper to the concerned Faculty in-charge.
-Within a month of approval of synopsis, the student shall submit the first draft of his/her research paper to the Faculty in-charge.
-The second draft of the research paper shall then be submitted to the office of the Dean.
+Within a month of approval of synopsis, the student shall submit the first draft of his/her research paper to the Faculty in-charge on approval of which, the student shall submit the research paper to the office of the Dean.
 Students shall attach Similarity Report generated by UGC approved software Turnitin with less than 20% similarity index along with the final draft of the research paper.